Viacheslav1510/CI_PP2_GGMQ/README.md

 <details><summary>contact.js</summary>
 <img src="docs/validation/js/contact-js.png" alt="Js Validation">
 </details>

-- JSHint found undefined variable "emailjs" in contact.js file.
-This variable appointed in the contact.html due to specified in the [EmailJS](https://www.emailjs.com/docs/sdk/installation/) documentation

 ### Performance
 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.